 To be discussed and defined.
 We really put forward only the minimal elements, but we are aware of the variability of spin detectors across the community and hope to hear the opinions of groups that are operating spin resolved instruments on a daily basis.

+We added some fields, to be discussed.
+Note that many are cross linked from the NXsample class and NXdetector energy dispersion section.